-1. Some of the most famous international artists in the world have lived in France.
+Some of the most famous international artists in the world have lived in France.
 From Dutch painter Van Gogh who lived in Provence, to Spanish artists Pablo Picasso and Salvador Dali in Paris, France has always been a country to attract the world’s best.

-3. Italian Leonardo da Vinci also made his way to France under the tutelage of François I, after fleeing Italy.
-He brought with him the Mona Lisa, which is why it resides at the Louvre Museum today.
-Along with art and scientific works, he is also believed to have designed the famous Château de Chambord and its double helix staircase.
-Da Vinci is buried in Amboise in the Loire Valley.
+Italian Leonardo da Vinci also made his way to France under the tutelage of François I, after fleeing Italy.
+He brought with him the Mona Lisa, which is why it resides at the Louvre Museum in Paris today and not in Florence.

-E. Food and Dining
+V. Food and Dining

-1. French cuisine was inscribed by UNESCO in 2010 as an “Intangible Cultural Heritage of Humanity”.
+French cuisine was inscribed by UNESCO in 2010 as an “Intangible Cultural Heritage of Humanity”.